suyjuris/schaf/README.md

 * [zlib](http://zlib.net/), written by Jean-loup Gailly and Mark Adler

 zlib is an external dependency, the others can be found in the `libs/` directory.

+## Usage Information

+    $ ./schaf --help
+    Usage:
+      schaf [options] [--] mode [args]

+    Modes:
+      write_graph <input> <output>
+        Executes the job specified in the jobfile <input>, and writes the resulting graphs into the file <output>.
+It is recommended that <output> has the extension '.schaf.lz4'.

+      print_stats <input> [output]
+        Reads the graphs from the file <input> and prints information about them to the console.
+If <output> is specified, the information will additionally be written to that file, in a machine-readable format.

+    Options:
+      --edges-min,-e <val>  [default: none]
+      --edges-max,-E <val>  [default: none]
+        Limits the graphs that are written to graphs with a number of edges inside the specified range.

+      --help,-h
+        Prints this message.

 ## File format